COPRS/production-common/processing-common/doc/errors.md

 ## Dead-Letter-Queue mechanism (DLQ)

-In the Reference System once a message landed in the DLQ an application called "DLQ manager" is handling the further processing of the different messages.
+In the Reference System once a message landed in the RS Core DLQ an application called "DLQ manager" is handling the further processing of the different messages.
 It is using a configurable ruleset to determine whether a message should be reprocessed, retried or sent to the "parking lot" for further manual handling by an operator.

-The configuration for the DLQ manager can be found [here](../dlq/doc/SRN.md).
+The configuration for the RS Core DLQ can be found [here](../dlq/doc/SRN.md).